FlorentTorregrosa/drupal-projects-list/README.md

 # drupal-projects-list
 List of useful Drupal projects grouped by their use.
+Not all projects had been used or even tested.

+Also starred modules on Drupal.org: https://www.drupal.org/user/2388214/starred

 * [Modules](#modules)
   * [Other](#other)